Rihanna Drops Biggest Album Hint Yet With Adorable Instagram Baby Pic

 Rihanna fans may have felt disappointed in the last 24 hours.
-Page Six‘s news that Rihanna and Pete Davidson “both love” the same $450 baseball cap isn’t exactly ground-breaking.
+Page Six‘s news that Rihanna and Pete Davidson “both love” the same $450 baseball cap isn’t exactly groundbreaking.
 What might be, though, is Rihanna’s latest Instagram post, possibly hinting at an interesting twist to her much-anticipated 2019 album.

 As Billboard reports, fans were begging for a release date of the as-yet-unnamed album.
 Rihanna’s “2019” response definitely answered it.